changkun/modern-cpp-tutorial/book/en-us/00-preface.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License Agreement" style="border-width:0" src ="https://i.creativecommons.org/l/by-nc-nd/4.0/80x15.png" /></a>

-This book is originally written by [Ou Changkun](https://github.com/changkun) and translated by [Swastik Baranwal](https://github.com/Delta456) in English, using [Creative Commons](http://creativecommons.org/licenses/by-Nc-nd/4.0/) license.
+This book is originally written by [Ou Changkun](https://github.com/changkun) in Chinese and translated by [Swastik Baranwal](https://github.com/Delta456) in English, using [Creative Commons](http://creativecommons.org/licenses/by-Nc-nd/4.0/) license.
 The code in the project is open source using the MIT protocol, see [License](../../LICENSE).